Table of Contents

 As Dr. Gray and Pascal Biosciences progress through the process of receiving FDA approval, they hope to begin clinical trials on human patients by the end of 2019.
 Additionally, Dr. Gray mentioned another program on cannabinoids and cancer using natural cannabinoids to enhance the immune system.

 “Your body is killing tumor cells on a daily basis,” he shared.
 “Tumor cells are created through mutations, carcinogens, and UV light.
 These cells are destroyed by your immune system every day.”

 Continuing, Dr. Gray said, “The way a tumor evades the immune system is by cloaking themselves, so they are unrecognized by the immune system.
 Then it can grow out of control.”
 While chemotherapy and new drugs work well for some people, only about 20-40 percent of patients respond to them; and cannabinoids may work to increase this response rate.

 “Cannabinoids will find their place in cancer treatment,” Dr. Gray reinforced.
 “Physicians are typically conservative when it comes to treating patients.
 If there’s an established protocol which works, then that’s what they use.
 Only through valid research will physicians take notice.”

-Through the research, not only does cannabis can legitimacy in the eyes of the physicians and lawmakers, but it provides hope for many patients given a devastating diagnosis.
+Through the research, not only does cannabis gain legitimacy in the eyes of physicians and lawmakers, but it provides hope for many patients given a devastating diagnosis.
 While whole plant medicines may be preferred, we cannot discount the potential life-saving capabilities of cannabis derivatives, created in a lab.
 Regardless of their source, patients should be provided with all options for treating their conditions.
 Isn’t that how the cannabis movement got started in the first place?